Communities

 A complicated road led me to the place where I am today.
 I worked in the production hall making meat and vegetable skewers, preparing boxes for airplanes and checking foam cushions for car seats.
 I remember I started my journey to the UK with a faith that hard work was going to pay off.
 The photo shows my first workplace where, as a sociology student, after graduating, I wanted to earn some extra money before my master's degree.
 I spent a few months there.
 Eventually this plant was shut down last year, memories will remain.
 Today I can see how colourful this place was.
 I look and smile - it was a hard time, full of aching muscles and a feeling of fatigue, but also beautiful - I started to go my own way - free, independent, with a head full of dreams.
 A lot has happened since then but my journey continues.

-Theme: Journeys By Sylwia Ciszewska-Peciak
+By Sylwia Ciszewska-Peciak

 March 8th